Emergency Preparedness and Response Training Resources

 National Nurse Emergency Preparedness Initiative (NNEPI) (USDHS)

-NNEPI is a highly-interactive, web-based course that provides emergency preparedness training for nurses working in hospitals/acute care, schools, public health, ambulatory care, hospice/palliative care, long-term care, occupational health, and home health settings.
-This web-based training focuses on providing opportunities for dynamic and interactive application of both theory and practice through scenario-based learning.
+NNEPI is a highly-interactive, Web-based course that provides emergency preparedness training for nurses working in hospitals/acute care, schools, public health, ambulatory care, hospice/palliative care, long-term care, occupational health, and home health settings.
+This training focuses on providing opportunities for dynamic and interactive application of both theory and practice through scenario-based learning.

 DISCLAIMER: Links to non-federal organizations found at this site are provided solely as a service to our users.
 These links do not constitute an endorsement of these organizations or their programs by CDC or the federal government, and none should be inferred.
 The CDC is not responsible for the content of the individual organization Web pages found at these links.

-- Content source: CDC Emergency Risk Communication Branch (ERCB), Division of Emergency Operations (DEO), Office of Public Health Preparedness and Response (OPHPR)
+- CDC Healthcare Preparedness Activity (HPA); Division of Strategic National Stockpile (DSNS); Office of Public Health Preparedness and Response (OPHPR)